Geoffrey of Aulnay

 Geoffrey was a son of the first Baron of Arcadia, Vilain I of Aulnay.
 When Vilain died c.
 1269, his lands were divided among his two sons, Geoffrey and Erard I.

-Erard was taken prisoner by the Byzantines during the skirmishes with the Byzantine province in the southeastern Morea, sometime around 1279, and likely died in captivity.
-Disregarding the provisions of Erard's will, the Angevin baillis sequestered the lands, and it was not until 1293 that Geoffrey, managed to recover Erard's half of the barony.
+Erard was taken prisoner by the Byzantines during the skirmishes between Achaea and the Byzantine province in the southeastern Morea, sometime around 1279, and likely died in captivity.
+Disregarding the provisions of Erard's will, the Angevin baillis sequestered the lands, and it was not until 1293 that Geoffrey managed to recover Erard's half of the barony.